wuxc/pywin32doc/md/shell.md

   - [SHGetFolderLocation](shell.md#shellshgetfolderlocation)

-    Retrieves the[PyIDL](#pyidl)of a folder.&nbsp;
+    Retrieves the[PyIDL](#pyidl)of a folder\.&nbsp;

   - [SHGetNameFromIDList](shell.md#shellshgetnamefromidlist)

-    Retrieves the display name of an item from an ID list.&nbsp;
+    Retrieves the display name of an item from an ID list\.&nbsp;

   - [SHGetSpecialFolderPath](shell.md#shellshgetspecialfolderpath)

-    Retrieves the path of a special folder.&nbsp;
+    Retrieves the path of a special folder\.&nbsp;

   - [SHGetSpecialFolderLocation](shell.md#shellshgetspecialfolderlocation)

-    Retrieves the[PyIDL](#pyidl)of a special folder.&nbsp;
+    Retrieves the[PyIDL](#pyidl)of a special folder\.&nbsp;

   - [SHAddToRecentDocs](shell.md#shellshaddtorecentdocs)

-    Adds a document to the shell's list of recently used documents or clears all documents from the list.
-The user gains access to the list through the Start menu of the Windows taskbar.&nbsp;
+    Adds a document to the shell's list of recently used documents or clears all documents from the list\.
+The user gains access to the list through the Start menu of the Windows taskbar\.&nbsp;

   - [SHChangeNotify](shell.md#shellshchangenotify)

-    Notifies the system of an event that an application has performed.
-An application should use this function if it performs an action that may affect the shell.&nbsp;
+    Notifies the system of an event that an application has performed\.
+An application should use this function if it performs an action that may affect the shell\.&nbsp;

   - [SHEmptyRecycleBin](shell.md#shellshemptyrecyclebin)

-    Empties the recycle bin on the specified drive.&nbsp;
+    Empties the recycle bin on the specified drive\.&nbsp;

   - [SHQueryRecycleBin](shell.md#shellshqueryrecyclebin)